Read time :

 - Attribution model options: Can you choose models that match your sales cycle?
 Look for platforms that let you configure weightings (first-click, intermediary, last-click, post-acquisition) directly in your CRM.

-- Content-level tracking: Does the platform track engagement with individual content assets and connect that data to the pipeline?
+- Content-level tracking: Does the platform track engagement with individual content assets and connect that data to pipeline?
 This is the feature that separates content analytics from general marketing attribution.

 - Implementation time: Days or months?
 CRM-native platforms can typically go live in hours with pre-built dashboards and minimal technical lift.